SFDO-Community-Sprints/npc-best-practices/docs/migration-guidance/Comprehensive Guide - External Stakeholders.md

 Goals:

-* Move organizations from NPSP to Agentforce Nonprofit to align with their current product direction
+* Move organizations from NPSP to Nonprofit Cloud to align with their current product direction

 * Identify opportunities to expand the organization's Salesforce footprint during the migration